lkosanke/CM6-Hands-on-CT-modeling/README.md

 For the Excercise go to this [link](https://github.com/lkosanke/CM6-Hands-on-CT-modeling/blob/main/Excercise.Rmd) and click on the download button in top right (⌘+shift+s / str+shift+s).

-Click [here](https://github.com/lkosanke/CM6-Hands-on-CT-modeling/blob/main/Excercise_solutions.html) to download the solutions.
+To view the solutions click [here](https://github.com/lkosanke/CM6-Hands-on-CT-modeling/blob/main/Excercise_solutions.html) and download the file.